EldarPrice/EldarPrice/README.md

 - 👋 Hi, I’m @EldarPrice
-- 👀 I’m interested in React, Js, FrontEnd
+- 👀 I’m interested in React, Js, FrontEnd, BackEnd, Mobile, AI
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me eldar@eamlogisticsinc.com
+- Maybe

 <!---
 EldarPrice/EldarPrice is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.